 Stages of Skin Healing:

-- Hemostasis and Inflammation: Immediate and lasts for a few days.
+- Hemostasis and inflammation: Immediate and up to a few days.

-- Proliferation: Lasts for a few weeks.
-New skin cells and blood vessels form.
+- Proliferation: Several weeks; new skin cells, collagen, and blood vessels form.

 Typical Healing Times: